 Additionally, this allows users to add voice notes anywhere in the content, creating a mixture of content and commentary; a more powerful and flexible version of what Spotify are doing with their "music + talk" shows.
 Interestingly, some of the biggest YouTube channels are just commentary channels, which talk while showing/reading articles.

 In this way, we solve the "blank page" problem for curators/creators; there is always content to comment on — you don't have to start from zero, and you don't have to write anything to give your thoughts.

 Imagine — a user adds content, highlights the best parts, intersperses their thoughts throughout with voice commentary and shares with their followers for them to listen to.

-If we do this right I believe that we can create an entirely new category of audio.
+If we do this right I believe that we can create an entirely new category of audio, and social.

 This is what we mean by "building an audible internet".